CodeYourFuture/CYF-PD/content/blocks/teamwork-project-presentation/readme.md

       * What would your barriers be if you were to build this product in real life

-      * How you would overcome those barriers to successfully launch your product
+      * How would you overcome those barriers to successfully launch your product

-      Share your presentation (e.g. PowerPoint slides, Word doc, hand-made poster, etc). on your project board.
+      Share your presentation (e.g. PowerPoint slides, Word doc, hand-made poster, etc.). on your project board.
     name: Creating the presentation
     goal: Prepare a presentation for a product pitch as a team
     time: 120